npereira89/learn_python/README.md

 * **get_a_number_game.py**: In this script, I did a game to figure out a number between 1 a 100.
 Just have 3 attemps.
 I give some clues.
 In the end of the 3 attemps, I told you the number sorted.
 Is it fun?
 Let's play!;

+* **getting_photos_directory.py**: In this script, we can open all photos there are in specify directory

 * **prime_number.py**: I did this script to figure out if number is prime or not.

 * **reverse_sentence.py**: I did this script to reverse the sentence you wrote with a specific function, without using a module Python.

 * **test_insta_login.py**: In this script, I'll test a login in instagram.
 It's can help you to test before the next script;

+* **udemy_exercise.py**: In this script, there are some solutions about udemy labs exercises.
+The exercises are write in the following [udemy trainner](https://devoteamlearning.udemy.com/course/python-programming-for-beginners-with-exercises/)

 * **insta_download.py**: It does download profile photos user's instagram, all feed photos and all saved photos instagram with since a determinated date through a menu;